markup-theme/markup-theme/docs/_sources/about.rst.txt

 * Provide output that can be easily integrated into your company's public-facing or internal-facing websites
 * Extend easily.
 Customize the navigation, add CSS support for new elements, change the colors and add your brand
 * Focus on a useful subset of formatting options
 * Open source licensed.
-You may use it for free and may customize it however you want; some components of the |theme| theme are pulled in from other open source projects.
+You may use it for free and may customize it however you want; some components of |theme| are pulled in from other open source projects.
 * Support the Commonmark Markdown standard via a plugin; this plugin enables side-by-side use of reStructuredText and Markdown and gives Markdown pages access to the docutils library